Korean numismatic charm: Korean bird-worm seal script coin to teach Chinese characters

+The charm is made from a copper-alloy and has a diameter of 36.50 millimeters, and a weight of about 13.07 grams.

 Korean numismatic chatelaines

-Korean numismatic chatelaines are a type of Korean numismatic charm that are characterised by the fact that they resemble a chatelaine often with other Korean coin charms and amulets strung to it, and are usually fully embellished with tassels, ribbons and Korean Sangpyeong Tongbo mun coins.
-A frequent design of these chatelaines is to have the Hanja character "壽" (longevity), other common decorations on Korean numismatic chatelaines include images of Children, five bats symbolising the five blessings, haetae, and birds.
+Korean numismatic chatelaines are a type of Korean numismatic charm that are characterized by the fact that they resemble a chatelaine often with other Korean coin charms and amulets strung to it, and are usually fully embellished with tassels, ribbons and Korean Sangpyeong Tongbo mun coins.
+A frequent design of these chatelaines is to have the Hanja character "壽" (longevity), other common decorations on Korean numismatic chatelaines include images of children, five bats symbolizing the five blessings, haetae, and birds.
 By the nineteenth century it had become customary for the wealthy families of Korea to tie amulets to much larger pieces similar to what in the western world is called a chatelaine.
 These Korean "chatelaines" were presented to brides on the day of her wedding.
-After the wedding was over they were kept hanging in the Women's quarters of the residence.
-In some cases hundreds of charms were tied together these "chatelaines", which is why they are often cast as open-work charms, others have many rings, while others will have a lot of holes for stringing drilled or cast in them.
+After the wedding was over, they were kept hanging in the women's quarters of the residence.
+In some cases hundreds of charms were tied together in these "chatelaines", which is why they are often cast as open-work charms.
+Others have many rings, and others will have a lot of holes for stringing drilled or cast in them.
 It was also not uncommon for Korean families to tie these numismatic charms together without the "chatelaine".
-As the ribbons of these Korean numismatic chatelaines are brittle and break easily it is not uncommon for modern coin and exonumia dealers to remove all amulets and talismans and sell them separately which is why these objects have become even rarer in the modern era.
+As the ribbons of these Korean numismatic chatelaines are brittle and break easily, it is not uncommon for modern coin and exonumia dealers to remove all amulets and talismans and sell them separately, which is why these objects have become even rarer in the modern era.